sdelcore/room-sensors/README.md

 # room-sensors

-## Project Setup
+## Project Explaination
-There are 4 sensors connected to an arduino, the readings from these sensors are then parsed and passed through the serial port to a Raspberry Pi.
-The Raspberry Pi takes readings from the arduino every 30 minutes, and stores it into a MySQL database.
+There are 4 sensors connected to an Arduino, the readings from these sensors are then parsed and passed through the serial port to a Raspberry Pi.
+The Raspberry Pi takes the readings from the arduino every 30 minutes, and stores it into a MySQL database.
-A websocket server is hosted on the raspberry pi, and a web page as well.
-The web page charts the data that gets passed through the websocket.
+A websocket server and web page is hosted on the Raspberry Pi.
+The websocket server will pass the sensor data to the web page, and the web page will chart the data.

-## pip packages
+## Packages
  - pyserial
  - MySQL-python
  - platformio
  - SimpleWebSocketServer

- ## Start websocket server on startup
- Add `$proj_dir` to your list of start up scripts
+## Sensors
+ - DHT11 - for temperature and humidity
+ - TMP36 - for temperature
+ -  - for sound
+ -  - for light

+## Arduino Connections